Custom Indentation Functions

 brace was inserted.
 The ACTION function is expected to return a

-list containing some combination of before
+list containing some combination of before and after.
+The

-.
+function can also return nil.
 This return value has the normal

 brace hanging semantics.